aweissoertel/gantt-project/README.md

 - The info button of the contents displays the campaign(s) they belong to.

 All Relations (`topic` - `campaign` - `content`) are M:N. <br>
-If you want to alter the testdata, you can do so by changing the content of the `Fakeserver.ts` File.
-This File is used as a fake database from where the `Chart` component retrieves its data.
+If you want to alter the testdata, you can do so by changing the content of the `Fakeserver.ts` file.
+This file is used as a fake database from where the `Chart` component retrieves its data.
 (A local dev server can be startet with `npm run start`)

 ---